The Attachment Loop

 The Cognitive Janitor reviewed the logs.

-“Waiting is not connection.”
+“Waiting does not count as connection.”

 Then they left the door open.